justjuju-me/origin-mobile-take-home-assignment/README.md

 ### Sort and Filtering

-Filtering has been implemented solely for vendors, but in the future, it could also be extended to categories and types.
-Sorting has been applied only to amount because it made the most sense to sort by amount, considering that all transactions have the same date.
+Filtering has been implemented for vendors, categories, types, amounts, and dates.
+Sorting has been applied specifically to amounts and dates.
+When filtering, sorting will be applied to the filtered resources.
+However, loading new pages with infinite scroll will not function while filtering.

 ### Handle offline mode